What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

 Here are the main factors that determine oil type and product quality:

-Material Preparation: The type and quality of the coconuts (coconut meat) used for oil derivation
+- 1. Material Preparation: The type and quality of the coconuts (coconut meat) used for oil derivation

-Extraction: The nature of the extraction process
+- 2. Extraction: The nature of the extraction process

-Purification: Refined or unrefined extracted oil
+- 3. Purification: Refined or unrefined extracted oil

 1. Material Preparation – Fresh Coconut Meat or Copra

-Another very common practice used in the preparation of the production material is sun-drying the coconut meat intended for oil production.
-Fresh coconut meat is scooped out and left to dry under the sun, or in some cases, smoke or other methods are used to speed up the drying process.
-The dried coconut meat is then transported to industrial oil mills for further treatment and derivation.
+Conversely, another widespread practice used in preparing the production material involves sun-drying the coconut meat for oil production.
+Workers scoop the fresh coconut meat and leave it to dry under the sun.
+Or in some cases, smoke or other methods speeds up the meat’s drying process.
+Then, the dried coconut meat is transported to industrial oil mills for further treatment and derivation.

 Organic or Non-Organic Coconut Oil

 The term “organic” relating to coconut oil refers to how the coconuts used in oil production were cultivated or produced.
-The growing process directly affects the quality of the coconut kernels and consequently, the quality of the coconut oil.
+The growing process directly affects the quality of the coconut kernels and the quality of the coconut oil.

 In ordinary practice, coconuts grown on small, local farms are “naturally” organic.
 The use of pesticides of any kind is seldom practiced.
-This is mostly due to the nature of the coconut palms, that unlike other crops, do not depend on industrial farming and the heavy use of chemicals for intensive production.
+This is primarily due to the nature of the coconut palms, which, unlike other crops, do not depend on industrial farming and the heavy use of chemicals for intensive production.

-What is important to note is that the “organic” label is provided by organic certification agencies.
-Different agencies have different policies, however, most of them distinguish the products according to their cultivation process.
-A product labeled organic might not be derived from chemically-treated coconuts, but the chemicals might be used in the later stages of derivation and refining.
+Organic certification agencies provide the “organic” label.
+And different agencies have different policies.
+However, most of them distinguish the products according to their cultivation process.
+So, for example, a product labeled organic might not be derived from chemically-treated coconuts, but the chemicals might be used in the later stages of derivation and refining.

 Note: Organic certification of coconut oil does not guarantee that the oil is natural and unrefined.

-2. Extraction – Cold Pressed/Raw or Heat-Generated Oil
+2. Extraction – Expeller Pressed vs. Cold Pressed/Raw or Heat-Generated Oil

 There are two main approaches to oil extraction: